Klinefelter Syndrome (KS)

 Treatment for Infertility

-Between 95% and 99% of XXY men are infertile because they do not produce enough sperm to fertilize an egg naturally.
-But, sperm are found in more than 50% of men with KS.6
+Between 95% and 99% of XXY men are infertile, because they do not produce enough sperm to fertilize an egg naturally.
+But sperm are found in more than 50% of men with KS.6

 Advances in assistive reproductive technology (ART) have made it possible for some men with KS to conceive.
-One type of ART, called testicular sperm extraction with intracytoplasmic (pronounced in-trah-sigh-toe-PLAZ-mick) sperm injection (TESE-ICSI), has shown success for XXY males.
+One type of ART, called testicular sperm extraction with intracytoplasmic sperm injection (TESE-ICSI), has shown success for XXY males.
 For this procedure, a surgeon removes sperm from the testes and places one sperm into an egg.

-Recent studies suggest that collecting sperm from adolescent XXY males and freezing the sperm until later might result in more pregnancies during subsequent fertility treatments.7,8 This is because although XXY males may make some healthy sperm during puberty, this becomes more difficult as they leave adolescence and enter adulthood.
+Recent studies suggest that collecting sperm from adolescent XXY males and freezing the sperm until later might result in more pregnancies during subsequent fertility treatments.7,8 This is because although XXY males may make some healthy sperm during puberty, it becomes more difficult as they leave adolescence and enter adulthood.

 Some, but not all, children with KS have language development and learning delays.
 They might be slow to learn to talk, read, and write, and they might have difficulty processing what they hear.
 But various interventions, such as speech therapy and educational assistance, can help to reduce and even eliminate these difficulties.
 The earlier treatment begins, the better the outcomes.